containers/podman/docs/source/markdown/options/infra-name.md

 ####> are applicable to all of those.
 #### **--infra-name**=*name*

-The name that will be used for the pod's infra container.
+The name that is used for the pod's infra container.